Deion Sanders: Legacy and honors

 During his 14-year NFL career, Sanders was a perennial All-Pro and considered by many as one of, if not the strongest pass defenders ever to play the game.

 Sanders also occasionally lined up with the team's offense.
 During the 1996 season, Sanders skipped the baseball season, concentrating on football, and attended the first NFL training camp of his career to better familiarize himself with the nuances of the wide receiver position.
 He became only the second two-way starter (after the Cardinals' Roy Green) in the NFL since Chuck Bednarik.

 Sanders is the only man to play in both a Super Bowl and a World Series, to hit an MLB home run and score an NFL touchdown in the same week, and to have both a reception and an interception in the Super Bowl.
 He is one of seven players to win back-to-back Super Bowls with different teams.
-He is also one of two players to score an NFL touchdown six different ways (interception return, punt return, kickoff return, receiving, rushing, and fumble recovery).
+He is (along with fellow two-way player and Pro Football Hall of Famer "Bullet" Bill Dudley) also one of two players to score an NFL touchdown six different ways (interception return, punt return, kickoff return, receiving, rushing, and fumble recovery).

 During his career, Sanders intercepted 53 passes for 1,331 yards (a 25.1 yards per return average), recovered four fumbles for 15 yards, returned 155 kickoffs for 3,523 yards, gained 2,199 yards on 212 punt returns, and caught 60 passes for 784 yards.
-Sanders amassed 7,838 all-purpose yards and scored 22 touchdowns, nine interception returns, six punt returns, three kickoff returns, three receiving, and one fumble recovery.
+Sanders amassed 7,838 all-purpose yards and scored 22 touchdowns, nine interception returns, six punt returns, three kick returns, three receiving, and one fumble recovery.
 His 19 defensive and return touchdowns was an NFL record (now held by Devin Hester with 20 return touchdowns).
 In the postseason Sanders added five more interceptions, as well as three receptions for 95 yards, four carries for 39 yards, and two touchdowns (one rushing and one receiving).
 He was selected to eight Pro Bowls and won the NFL Defensive Player of the Year Award in 1994.